txoof/slimpi_epd/README.md

 ### Opational Software
 * [squeezelite](http://wiki.slimdevices.com/index.php/Squeezelite) *(optional)*
-    * Squeezelite, in combination with a HiFiBerry, allows the Pi to be usded as LMS client player
+    * Squeezelite, in combination with a HiFiBerry, allows the Pi to be usded as LMS display **and** client player

 ## System Setup
-SlimPi requries that SPI is enabled on the Raspberry Pi and the user running SlimPi is a member of the GPIO and SPI groups
+SlimPi and the WaveShare display requries that SPI is enabled on the Raspberry Pi and the user running SlimPi is a member of the GPIO and SPI groups
 * Enable SPI
     * `sudo raspi-config` Interfacing Options > SPI > Would you Like the SPI interface to be enabled > Yes
 * sermod -a -G spi,gpio <current user>